ut-parla/Parla.py/tutorial/1_intro_to_tasks/README.md

 ```

 This script spawns five tasks, assigns task ids from task[0] to task[4],
-and each of them prints its task id.
-In this case, a task waits tasks
+and each of them prints its task ID.
+In this case, a task waits on tasks
 having small indices through Parla task dependency decorator.

 The below is outputs of the example.